 Examples of cognitive dissonance are as follows:

 Assume that you have a client David who believes that the markets are high on valuation and are going to fall in the next two months.
 You ask him for his opinion, and he believes that the China market will go down due to a trade war.
 He formed his opinion based on the many articles he has read on various websites and newspapers.
 Based on these theories, he definitely believes that the market is going to go down.

 You try to educate your client and tell him not to rely on these newspapers or magazines and should not make your long-term decisions based on this.
 Even after the entire session, your client refuses to do so and cuts his position inequities to half.
 Immediately on the next day, the market falls down by 5% based on China and the US’s trade war.
 David believed what he did was right.

 After a fortnight, the market rebounds again, and the global economy is very strong.
 As his advisor, you ask David to rebalance the portfolio again and stick to his long-term plan by investing in equities again.
 David now regrets his decision and realizes that he has made a mistake but is not in a position to acknowledge his mistake.

 This is a classic case of cognitive dissonance.
 The first step to overcome this kind of behaviour is that is to recognise this type of contradicting techniques.
-Investors who understand these differences become better investors and can take better decisions.
+Investors who understand these differences become better investors and can make better decisions.

 Let us look at another example, assume that an investor believes that sell at the year-end and then disappear.
 This is basically a market anomaly.
 The investor believes that people but sell stocks in this vacation period and makes the price down automatically.
 Therefore he does not sell in December as he believes he will not get the best price.